BALI, INDONESIA TRAVEL GUIDE | TOURIST ATTRACTIONS, BUDGET HOTELS

 Situated at the top of a steep cliff that is around 250 feet above sea level, this temple is famous for the said wonderful location.
 This is where its name, Uluwatu, is derived from; Ulu means top/tip and Watu means stone/rock.
 Uluwatu Temple or Pura Luhur Uluwatu is believed to be one of the six key temples of the island’s spiritual pillars.
-Same with the Tanah Lot, Uluwatu is also being shown in Bali’s postcards and have a good view of sunsets.
-One of the highlights of the temples is its two entrances which are both split gates that have carvings of flowers and leaves; in front of the gates are a coupling structure of an elephant head with a human body.
+Same to the Tanah Lot, Uluwatu is also shown in Bali’s postcards and has a good view of sunsets.
+One of the highlights of the temple is its two entrances which are both split gates that have carvings of flowers and leaves; in front of the gates is a coupling structure of an elephant head with a human body.

 Tegallalang Rice Terraces

-Tourists visiting this rice terraces always take the opportunity of having a dramatic kind of photo opportunity as it offers a picturesque view of nature while having a cool and breezy surrounding.
+Tourists visiting these rice terraces always take the opportunity of having a dramatic kind of photo opportunity as it offers a picturesque view of nature while having cool and breezy surroundings.
 The Tegallalang Rice Terraces is famous for its rice paddies that involve the subak or the traditional irrigation system of the locals.
 This spot is also perfect for painters as there is a number of art cafes nearby.
 This site is located in the town of Ubud.

 Ubud Monkey Forest